frederic-perez/AmE-dictionary/data/idioms.md

 __a bridge too far__ _cliché_ An act or plan whose ambition overreaches its capability, resulting in or potentially leading to difficulty or failure.
 Taken from the 1974 book _A Bridge Too Far_ by Cornelius Ryan, which details the Allies’ disastrous attempts to capture German-controlled bridges in the Netherlands during World War II. _The multi-million-dollar purchase of the small startup proved a bridge too far for the social media company, as the added revenue couldn’t make up for the cost in the end._
 __a catch__ __1__ A spectacular find, as in dating or marriage. __2__ A golden discovery, as in a bargain or business deal.
 __a change is as good as a rest__ A change in one’s work can be as beneficial and revitalizing as taking a break.
 Primarily heard in US. _I’m hoping that starting on this new career path will help me to find joy in my work again—after all, a change is as good as a rest._
+__a crock of shit__ _rude slang_ Something that is false or ridiculous. _He never came, so his promise to help us was a crock of shit!_ _Oh, that rumor is a crock of shit._
 __a cross to bear__
 __a cry for help__
 __a cut above the rest__ :two: Better in quality than most others. _This new restaurant is a cut above the rest._